 The make-root-thread procedure behaves like the make-thread procedure except the created thread does not inherit the dynamic environment from the current thread and the base priority is set to 0, the priority boost is set to 1.0e-6, and the quantum is set to 0.02.
 The dynamic environment of the thread has the global bindings of the parameter objects, except current-input-port which is bound to input-port, current-output-port which is bound to output-port, and current-directory which is bound to the initial current working directory of the current process.
-If input-port is not specified it defaults to a port corresponding to the standard output ('stdout').
+If input-port is not specified it defaults to a port corresponding to the standard input ('stdin').
+If output-port is not specified it defaults to a port corresponding to the standard output ('stdout').